-7. In the Save to field, type the path to the location where you want to save the files, or select Browse to browse to a location.

-8. In the JNDI Location field, change the default value for the WebLogic Connection Factory JNDI location, if necessary.
+- 7. In the Save to field, type the path to the location where you want to save the files, or select Browse to browse to a location. - 8.
+In the JNDI Location field, change the default value for the WebLogic Connection Factory JNDI location, if necessary.

 You should ensure that a connection factory exists on the WebLogic server.
+The Connection Factory is mandatory for Outbound interactions and optional for Inbound interactions.

-For information on the binding file, see Configuring the Binding for Outbound Interactions.
+For information on the binding file, see Configuring the Binding for Outbound Interactions or Configuring the Binding for Inbound Interactions.